Your home should be peaceful and relaxing, and having basic home fire safety in place can bring you peace of mind.

-Evacuating a House Fire
+Evacuating a House

+Regularly conduct fire drills to alleviate children’s fears.
 Ensure your escape plan factors in vulnerable people, the elderly or the disabled.

 Display the designated escape route with clearly-marked exit signs in high traffic areas, and follow the instructions.

-Upgrade Your Home Fire Safety Equipment
+Home Fire Extinguisher Equipment

-When a fire has already spread, alert the emergency services and evacuate immediately.
+If a fire has already spread, alert the emergency services and evacuate immediately.

 It’s a 335ml Aerosol extinguisher, one of the lightest options available, fitting easily in most kitchen draws and cabinets.